seancanny091/AIML_PAA_17_1/README.md

 - There is a potential to simplify the model by dropping the less important features.

-#### Hyperparameter tuning and grid search:
+#### Hyperparameter Tuning and Grid Search:

-The following parameter grids were defined for each model:
+The following GridSearch parameter grids were defined for each model:

 `param_grids = {
     'Logistic Regression': {